 Mission.
 Values 5 Evaluation of activities.
 Perspectives 6 Programs 8 I. GOOD GOVERNANCE IN MULTIETHNIC COMMUNITIES 8 1.1.
 Promoting good-governance in multicultural communities.
 Access to and participation of ethnic minorities in public life 8 II.
-COMMUNITY DEVELOPMENT IN MULTIETHNIC COMMUNITIES 2.1.
-Strengthening the Capacity of the NGOs in Rural Area 9 2.2.
+MULTICULTURAL EDUCATION 10 2.1.
+Multicultural Education in Schools 10 2.2.
+Academic success for Roma children 10 2.3.
+Central Europe in Comparative Perspective - Partnership for global education 11 III.
+PROMOTING INTERETHNIC DIALOG 3.1.
+Partnership for multicultural Cluj.
+Monitoring the implementation of minority rights a the local level 3.2.
+Institutionalizing interethnic dialog 13 3.3.
+National Minority Day - At the Gates of Europe 13 IV.
+COMMUNITY DEVELOPMENT IN MULTIETHNIC COMMUNITIES 14 4.1.
+Strengthening the Capacity of the NGOs in Rural Area 14 4.2.
 Improving Ethnic Relations in Romania.
-A participatory approach of the relation between citizens and LPA 10 2.3.
+A participatory approach of the relation between citizens and LPA 15 4.3.
 Improving interethnic relations in southeast Europe.
-Development of multiethnic communities 10 2.4.
-The development of non-governmental organizations in rural areas to answer the needs of the community 2.5.
-Fighting marginalization by encouraging people to play an active role in solving the own problems eir 2.6.
-Exploring the relation between motivation, work and citizenship 14 2.7.
-New professional profiles in the activity of the disadvantaged groups III.
-EUROPEAN INTEGRATION 3.1.
-Europa Information Center 16 3.2.
-Destination: Station Europe 17 3.3.
-Diversity through Arts 18 IV.
-RESEARCH AND DOCUMENTATION ABOUT ETHNIC MINORITIES 4.1.
-Soros Library 4.2.
+Development of multiethnic communities 15 4.4.
+The development of non-governmental organizations in rural areas to answer the needs of the community 18 V. EUROPEAN INTEGRATION 19 5.1.
+Europa Information Center 19 5.2.
+Teenagers' Parliament 20 5.3.
+Diversity through Arts 21 5.4.
+Destination: Station Europe 22 VI.
+RESEARCH AND DOCUMENTATION ABOUT ETHNIC MINORITIES 6.1.
+Soros Library 6.2.
+The conference "Good Governance in Multiethnic Communities" 6.3.
+The Report on the situation of immigrants in Romania 25 6.4.
 Barometer of Ethnic Relations 1994-2002.
-A perspective of the interethnic climate of Romania 4.4.
-Database - Ethno-demographic structure of Romania 4.5.
-The conference "Texts of Power.
-Sources on Hungarians in Romania (1945-1989)" 4.6.
-DIVERS - news bulletin about ethnic minorities V. MULTICULTURAL EDUCATION 5.1.
-Central Europe in Comparative Perspective - Partnership for global education 22 5.2.
-Academic success for Roma children 22 5.3.
-Multicultural Education in Schools 23 VI.
-Promoting interethnic dialog 23 6.1.
-Institutionalizing interethnic dialog VII.
+A perspective of the interethnic climate of Romania 6.5.
+DIVERS - news bulletin about ethnic minorities 26 VII.
 SCHOLARSHIP AT THE CENTRAL EUROPEAN UNIVERSITY 7.1.
-Scholarships at the Central European University - Budapest, 2005-2006 7.2.
-Scholarship for CEU Summer University - Budapest, 2005 25
+Scholarships at the Central European University - Budapest, 2006-2007 27 Publications 28 1.
+Ethnocultural Diversity in Romania Collection 28 2.
+"Sinteze" Series

-Publications 26

-1. Ethnocultural Diversity in Romania Collection 26

-2. "Sinteze" Series 30

-Human resources 31
+Human resources

-1. Governing Board 31
+1. Governing Board 34

-2. International Advisory Board 31
+2. International Advisory Board 34

-3. EDRC staff 31
+3. EDRC staff 34

-4. Financial audit
+4. Financial audit 34

-Donors 32
+Donors 35

-Partners 32
+Partners 35

-EDRC is member of 32
+EDRC is member of 35

-Contact 32
+Contact 35

-Budget of EDRC 33

-Annex 1- List of projects 2000-2005 35
+Annex 1 - List of projects 2000-2006 36

-Annex 2- Books published in 2000-2005 41
+Annex 2 - Books published in 2000-2006 43